Inspired by Burchfield

 Architecture

-The Burchfield Penney combines image, efficiency and flexibility into a composite assemblage.
+The Burchfield Penney combines image, efficiency, and flexibility into a composite assemblage.
 The building design is based on logical planning principles and creative massing strategies, resulting in a unique synthesis of form.
-The selected materiality (exterior materials include zinc, manganese glazed brick and cast stone) is intended to respond directly to the adjacent Albright-Knox Art Gallery and Buffalo State’s Rockwell Hall as contextual precedents, while creating a building that is articulated and modulated by its multiple forms, fenestration and detail.
+The selected materials (exterior materials include zinc, manganese glazed brick, and cast stone) is intended to respond directly to the adjacent Albright-Knox Art Gallery and Buffalo State’s Rockwell Hall as contextual precedents, while creating a building that is articulated and modulated by its multiple forms, fenestration, and detail.